majkinetor/netrunner_deck2html/README.md

 Netrunner Deck 2 HTML
 ====================

-This package contains scripts and utilities for creation of Netrunner decks in HTML format that can be easily printed.
+This package contains Windows scripts and utilities for creation of Netrunner decks in HTML format that can be easily printed.

 Installation
 ------------